softwarefactory-project/sf-docs/docs/user/nodepool_user.rst

 .. _documentation: https://docs.openstack.org/infra/nodepool

 Nodepool user documentation
 ===========================

 Labels, providers and diskimage are defined in *config/nodepool/*.
 All the yaml files present in this directory are merged to create the final Nodepool configuration.
 It's recommended to create a file per provider or project so that it's easier to manage.

-Below is an example of a cloud provider configuration and an associated diskimage/label:
+Below is an example of a cloud provider configuration and an associated diskimage/label based on CentOS:

 .. code-block:: yaml